 The global next-generation sequencing (NGS) services market size was valued at USD 1.04 billion in 2017 and is projected to exhibit a CAGR of 13.6% during the forecast period.
 Next-generation sequencing technology is increasingly leveraged for both conventional and non-conventional applications to gain rapid and comprehensive insights at a genomic level.
 This is primarily due to continuous improvements in automation, ancillary protocols, services, and analytical solutions in this field.
-This, in turn, has provided healthy growth prospects for implementation of NGS in clinical workflows.
+This, in turn, has provided healthy growth prospects for the implementation of NGS in clinical workflows.

 Growing demand for robust sequencing-based diagnostics has resulted in the inception of new seq-technologies, ranging from high-throughput sequencers to portable units.
 This has fomented the trend of clinical NGS in recent times.
 For example, in March 2018, ARUP Laboratories and IDbyDNA, Inc. introduced Explify Respiratory, an NGS test for respiratory infections, to assist physicians in screening patients with pneumonia and other respiratory diseases.

 The market leader, Illumina, has launched the Illumina Propel Certification Program (CSPro) to establish a partnership between the company and laboratories.
 In December 2013, GENEWIZ, Inc. received Illumina’s CSPro certification for NGS and became a member of the elite group of Illumina genomics service providers.
-Personalis is another provider that receive the CSPro Certifications in May 2013.
+Personalis is another provider that received the CSPro Certifications in May 2013.

 Most service providers employ platforms from Illumina, PacBio, and Oxford Nanopore Technologies.
 They use these technologies in-house to serve their customers by delivering projects with high quality and within the shortest timelines.
 There are also some products that are no longer commercially available, such as products from 454 Life Sciences.

-Some products are still under development, such as SOLiD platform and Ion Torrent’s semiconductor sequencing.
+Some products are still under development, such as the SOLiD platform and Ion Torrent’s semiconductor sequencing.
 However, these products are not as widely accepted as those offered by Illumina.
-In March 2017, Illumina launched new flagship product NovaSeq 6000, which can produce 3 to 48 human genomes per run.
+In March 2017, Illumina launched a new flagship product NovaSeq 6000, which can produce 3 to 48 human genomes per run.

 Data generated through genome sequencing is considered an efficient diagnostic and prognostic tool to aid clinicians in identifying specific characteristics in each patient.
-This, in turn, helps in offering personalized therapies to patients, thus improving patient outcome.
+This, in turn, helps in offering personalized therapies to patients, thus improving patient outcomes.
 This factor is anticipated to fuel demand for NGS-based diagnostics in the coming years.

 Some of the major issues faced by end users in the NGS services market are implementing large-scale data analysis and analytical challenges while conducting single-cell seq.
 Nevertheless, manufacturers are constantly strategizing their R&D in order to address these challenges and augment the scope of NGS services.

 NGS-based human genome sequencing is the most widely offered and practiced segment and hence dominated the market with respect to revenue.
-In addition, presence of a substantial number of key players in this segment attributed to its large share in 2017.
+In addition, the presence of a substantial number of key players in this segment attributed to its large share in 2017.
 Companies operating in this segment include BGI-Complete Genomics, Veritas Genetics, Macrogen, Full genomes.com, Novogene, SureGenomics, Partners LMM, Genos, BGI, 14 labs, Gene-by-Gene, and Personalis.

 In January 2017, Illumina announced that it will be launching a new platform to sequence whole genome sequencing for USD 100.
 These initiatives by the market leader are anticipated to drive segment growth significantly.